gramps-project/gramps-web-docs/docs/install_setup/chat.md

 ## Setting up an LLM provider

 Communication with the LLM uses an OpenAI compatible API using the `openai-python` library.
-This allows using a locally deployed LLM via Ollama (see [Ollama OpenAI compatibility](https://ollama.com/blog/openai-compatibility)) or an API like OpenAI or Huggingface TGI.
+This allows using a locally deployed LLM via Ollama (see [Ollama OpenAI compatibility](https://ollama.com/blog/openai-compatibility)) or an API like OpenAI or Hugging Face TGI (Text Generation Inference).
 The LLM is configured via the configuration parameters `LLM_MODEL` and `LLM_BASE_URL`.

 ### Using a hosted LLM via the OpenAI API